 By the way, the restaurant’s water gazebo is overlooking Moalboal’s famous sardine run.
 You need not to swim deeper just to see it.

 Cabana Sister Resorts

 In the afternoon, after everyone had rested, we were given a resort tour.
-Cabana Beach Club Resort also operates midrange resorts that cater travelers on tight budget.
+Cabana Beach Club Resort also operates midrange resorts that cater to travelers on a tight budgets.

 Sole E’ Mare Beach Resort